 - Tap the plus button (+) from the top left.

 - Scroll down and tap Batteries.

 - Select one of the three sizes and tap Add Widget.

-The built-in batteries widget will always show your iPhone’s battery percentage and that of connected devices like AirPods, Apple Watch, and other supported Bluetooth accessories.
+The built-in batteries widget will always show your iPhone’s battery percentage, and that of connected devices like AirPods, Apple Watch, and other supported Bluetooth accessories.
 Like any normal widget, you can move it to any Home Screen.

 This approach is for those who want a more permanent battery indicator instead of checking the Control Center every time.
 With the widget, you’ll have access to the percentage right on your Home Screen.
-Additionally, there are dozens of third-party battery widgets in the App Store and we rounded up what we think are the best ones.
+Additionally, there are dozens of third-party battery widgets in the App Store, and we rounded up what we think are the best ones.

-4. See iPhone battery on Apple Watch
+6. Check iPhone battery from Apple Watch

 Here’s how to see iPhone’s battery percentage on your Apple Watch:

 - Get the Remote Battery Level for Watch on your Apple Watch.